-ABOUT BALDESSIN STUDIO
+ABOUT THE BALDESSIN STUDIO

 Set within the idyllic surrounds of the St Andrews bushland, 60 minutes north-east of Melbourne, the bluestone Baldessin Studio was conceived and built by George and Tess Baldessin in the 1970s for their personal use.
-After the tragic death of George in 1978 at the age of 39, the building sat unused and forlorn for 23 years before being reborn as an open access studio in his memory.
+After the tragic death of George in 1978, at the age of 39, the building sat unused and forlorn for 23 years before being reborn as an open access studio in his memory.
 As such, it is committed to providing a friendly creative space for artists, where innovation and expression happen while always striving for excellence in the field.

-The background and history of the place and its creator is subtly present, and continues to inspire new generations of artists now, 20 years on, in a very different art world.
+The background and history of the place and its creator is subtly present, and continues to inspire new generations of artists now, over 20 years on, in a very different art world.
 Photo-based and digital techniques offer new creative possibilities to traditional printmaking methods.

 The studio building consists of three large workspaces, fully equipped for all forms of intaglio and relief printing.
 Pride of place is the iconic 1975 large motorised etching press, constructed by George with Neil Jeffrey (Enjay) to print the 25 plate etching for the Australian exhibit at the Sao Paulo Biennale in that year.